Housewife: In the United States

-About 50% of married U.S. women in 1978 continued working after giving birth; in 1997, the number grew to 61%.
-The number of housewives increased in the 2000s.
-During the Great Recession, a decrease in average income made two incomes more necessary, and the percentage of married U.S. women who kept working after giving birth increased to 69% by 2009.
-As of 2014, according to the Pew Research Center, more than one in four mothers are stay-at-home in the U.S.
+In 1978, half of married women in the United States continued to work after having children.
+By 1997, this figure had risen to 61%.
+The number of stay-at-home mothers increased in the 2000s.
+As average incomes declined during the Great Recession, the need for two additional incomes increased, and the proportion of married American women who continued to work after having children increased to 69% by 2009.
+According to the Pew Research Center, as of 2014, one in four mothers in the United States was a stay-at-home mother.

 Housewives in America were typical in the middle of the 20th century among middle-class and upper-class white families.
 Black families, recent immigrants, and other minority groups tended not to benefit from the union wages, government policies, and other factors that led to white wives being able to stay at home during these decades.

-A 2005 study estimated that 31% of working mothers leave the workplace for an average of 2.2 years, most often precipitated by the birth of the second child.
+In 2005 study estimated that 31% of working mothers leave the workplace for an average of 2.2 years, most often precipitated by the birth of the second child.
 This gives her time to concentrate full-time on child-rearing and to avoid the high cost of childcare, particularly through the early years (before school begins at age five).
 There is considerable variability within the stay-at-home mother population with regard to their intent to return to the paid workforce.
 Some plan to work from their homes, some will do part-time work, some intend to return to part- or full-time work when their children have reached school age, some may increase their skill sets by returning to higher education, and others may find it financially feasible to refrain from entering (or re-entering) the paid workforce.
 Research has linked feelings of "maternal guilt and separation anxiety" to returning to the workforce.

 Similarly, there is considerable variation in the stay-at-home mother's attitude towards domestic work not related to caring for children.
 Some may embrace a traditional role of housewife by cooking and cleaning in addition to caring for children.
 Others see their primary role as that of childcare providers, supporting their children's physical, intellectual, emotional, and spiritual development while sharing or outsourcing other aspects of caring for the home.